CodeGallantX/Naijaweb/README.md

 The datset can be found [here](https://huggingface.co/datasets/saheedniyi/naijaweb).

 - [Webscrape_nairaland.ipynb](https://github.com/saheedniyi02/naijaweb/blob/main/webscrape_nairaland.ipynb)

 This file webscrapes and extract the posts in a particular **section** from [Nairaland](https://www.nairaland.com/), the script downloads all the **links to the posts for each section** and saves them to a pickle file, then each of the posts are downloaded, because of the limited runtime for google colab, I had to create 9 different notebooks and I splitted the long list of the links to the posts into small chunks then I downloaded them, to make the process faster.

 - [extract_outboundlinks.ipynb](https://github.com/saheedniyi02/naijaweb/blob/main/extract_outboundlinks.ipynb)

 This file extract all the outbound links from the downloaded posts, filters off some doamins, does some simple cleaning (remove full stops at the end of links, remove consecutive full stops in links) and saves them into a csv file.

 - [download_webpages.ipynb](https://github.com/saheedniyi02/naijaweb/blob/main/download_webpages.ipynb)

-Thsi page downloads the webpages from the outbound links extracted from the previous file.
+This page downloads the webpages from the outbound links extracted from the previous file.
 It downloads the file in a batch of 1000 and saves them unto a pickle file.
 I ran this in 9 noteboks also because of time.

 - [clean_download_data.ipynb](https://github.com/saheedniyi02/naijaweb/blob/main/clean_download_data.ipynb)

 This file extract and cleans the downloaded pages using [Trafilatura](https://trafilatura.readthedocs.io/en/latest/) (inspired by the fineweb paper) and saves the cleaned files, webpages that gave a Forbidden response (403) bwere saved to be worked on later.

 - [webscrape_403.ipynb](https://github.com/saheedniyi02/naijaweb/blob/main/webscrape_403.ipynb)

 Webpages that returned a 403 response initially were redownloaded using [cloudscraper](https://pypi.org/project/cloudscraper/).

 - [clean_download_data_403.ipynb](https://github.com/saheedniyi02/naijaweb/blob/main/clean_download_data_403.ipynb)

 The 403 redownloaded files were cleaned and extracted.

 - [fineweb_clean_data.ipynb](https://github.com/saheedniyi02/naijaweb/blob/main/fineweb_clean_data.ipynb)

 The file applies the same cleaning doned on the pouplar fineweb dataset on the data.
 It fllows the following steps
 🔻 - FILTER: 😈 Url-filter